silhavyj/KIV-DS-Distributed-Cache/README.md

 python3 cache_client.py 176.0.1.106 put test "Howdy, how's it going?"
 ```

-The only received information saying that the date has been stored successfully.
+If all went well, the user receives a message saying that the data has been stored successfully.
 As mentioned previously, it propagates the update up the tree structure.
 ```
 status_code: 200
 data: "The value was successfully stored in the cache"